 This is the reason I consider my greatest accomplishment to be my attitude when faced with temporary defeat.
 Defeat isn't bitter unless you swallow it.

-saying that "nothing happens unless first a dream."
+You have often repeated the saying that "nothing happens unless first a dream."
 What is your dream for your future?
 The future of ICA?
 Of chiropractic?

 Just "be!"